Lucy Bailey: Biography

 Bailey was born in Butleigh, Somerset, England.
-She has stated that her favourite films include anything by Pasolini.
-As a teenager Bailey studied the flute but finally gave up music to concentrate on theatre.
+She has stated that her favourite films include any by Pasolini.
+As a teenager, Bailey studied the flute but gave up music to concentrate on theatre.
 Bailey studied English at St Peter's College, Oxford.
-She and her husband William Dudley have two sons.
+She and her husband, William Dudley, have two sons.

 Career

-Lucy Bailey became interested in theatre when she worked as a telephonist at Glyndebourne at the age of 17.
-As a university student aged 20 she had her first breakthrough when she wrote to Samuel Beckett requesting permission to stage his short story, Lessness.
+Bailey became interested in theatre when she worked as a telephonist at Glyndebourne at the age of 17.
+At age 20, Bailey wrote to Samuel Beckett requesting permission to stage his short story, Lessness.
 Beckett agreed to meet, and she showed him her design for a production.
 Although he said she had got it completely wrong, he gave her permission to stage it, which she did at The Oxford Playhouse in February 1982.

 Bailey started her professional life as an assistant director at the Royal National Theatre, Glyndebourne Opera and the Royal Shakespeare Company.
 Bailey co-founded the Gogmagogs music theatre company in 1995, with Nell Catchpole and six other string players.
 Her return to straight theatre came when she was invited by Mark Rylance, then artistic director of the Globe Theatre, to direct there in the late 1990s, and her work there has included productions of Titus Andronicus and Macbeth.
 Bailey has also directed Shakespeare productions at the RSC in Stratford-upon-Avon, including The Taming of the Shrew, A Winter's Tale and Julius Caesar, with Greg Hicks in the title role.